Grandfather Economic Report series

 This pie chart approximates today's economy (measured by national income) - - divided into two (2) slices: the government sector vs. the private sector.

-The red slice shows 49% of our economy depends on government (federal + state/local) spending.
-The blue slice is the part (59%) of the economy left over to the free-market private sector that does not depend on government. (note: this chart only covers government spending, not also the costs of complying with government-mandated regulations which amount to another 13% of the economy- - the latter covered via a graphic at the bottom of this report).
+The red slice shows 45% of our economy depends on government (federal + state/local) spending of $6.5 trillion.
+The blue slice is the part (55%) of the economy left over to the free-market private sector that does not depend on government. (note: this chart only covers government spending, not also the costs of complying with government-mandated regulations which amount to another 13% of the economy- - the latter covered via a graphic at the bottom of this report).

-The government (red) slice of this chart is derived by taking the sum of federal and state & local government spending, nation-wide, and dividing same by the total economy (as measured by its total national income reported by Dept. of Commerce, Bureau of Economic Analysis).
+The government (red) slice of this chart is derived by taking the sum of federal ($4 trillion, 28%) and state & local ($2.5 trillion, 17%) sums total government spending to $6.5 trillion or 45% of the economy's total national income, nation-wide, and dividing same by the total economy (as measured by its total national income reported by Dept. of Commerce, Bureau of Economic Analysis).
 The residual (blue) slice is the balance left to the private sector.
-(Note: this total govt. share of 49% of national income equates to 46% of personal income and approx. 39% of less reliable GDP)
+(Note: this total govt. share of 45% of national income is approx. 42% of less reliable GDP)

 Is such a large share dependent on government what we mean by 'small government'?
 Do we intend such for our children and grandchildren?